Thought for Today webadmin Thought for Today webadmin

 Thought for Today

-Stay safe, treasure and ponder, trust God,
+Stay safe, be merciful, trust God,

 Pastor Ray